k-vijayaraghavan/impedance_extend.py/docs/source/faq.rst

 Frequently Asked Questions
 ==========================

-What method does impedance_extendpy use for fitting equivalent circuit models?
+What method does impedance-extend use for fitting equivalent circuit models?
 ------------------------------------------------------------------------
 By default, fitting is performed by non-linear least squares regression of the circuit model to impedance data via